Ask a doctor about a prescription for RAMIPRIL SANDOZ 10 mg TABLETS

 Pregnancy

-You must inform your doctor if you are pregnant (or suspect you may be).
+You must tell your doctor if you are pregnant (or think you might be).

-You must not take ramipril during the first 12 weeks of pregnancy and must not take it at all from week 13, as its use during pregnancy may cause damage to your baby.
-If you become pregnant while taking ramipril, inform your doctor immediately.
-A suitable alternative treatment should be changed before planning a pregnancy.
+You should not take ramipril during the first 12 weeks of pregnancy and you must not take it from the 13th week onwards, as its use during pregnancy may possibly cause harm to your baby.
+If you become pregnant while taking ramipril, tell your doctor immediately.
+A switch to a suitable alternative treatment should be made before planning a pregnancy.

 Breastfeeding

-You must not take ramipril if you are breastfeeding.
+You should not take ramipril if you are breastfeeding.

-You may feel dizzy while taking ramipril, which is more likely to occur when you start taking ramipril or when you start taking a higher dose.
-If this occurs, do not drive or operate tools or machines.
+You may feel dizzy while taking ramipril, which is more likely to happen when you start taking ramipril or start taking a higher dose.
+If this happens, do not drive or use tools or machines.

 The usual starting dose is 1.25 mg or 2.5 mg once a day.

-Your doctor will adjust the amount you should take to control your blood pressure.
+Your doctor will adjust the amount you take to control your blood pressure.

 The maximum daily dose is 10 mg once a day.

-To reduce the risk of suffering a heart attack or stroke
+To reduce the risk of having a heart attack or stroke

 The usual starting dose is 2.5 mg once a day.